karansikka1/Foodx/README.md

 The training data consists of FIXME images from FIXME classes.
 The test data is collected from web images and then annotated.
 It does not contain noisy labels.

 ## Evaluation
-For each image in the test set, you must produce the most confident class label.
-The file should contain a header as shown in the example below.
+Submissions are evaluated on top 3 error rate of the predictions.
+For each image in the test set, you must produce the top 3 confident class label.
+The file should contain a header as shown in the example submission file below.
 Besides header, each row has four columns: image_name,predicted class_id 1,predicted class_id 2,predicted class_id 3

 ## Submission File
-image_name,pred1,pred2,pred3
+image_name,pred1,pred2,pred3 </br>
-test_0001,0,1,10
+test_0001,0,1,10 </br>
-test_0002,1,3,5
+test_0002,1,3,5 </br>
-test_0003,0,5,1
+test_0003,0,5,1 </br>

 ## Rules